Bookbot

 The Graveyard Position

-Thoroughly updated to include writers such as Caryl Churchill, Brian Friel, Martin Amis and Graham Swift, this book remains the best overall survey of English literature available.
+• Thoroughly updated to include writers such as Caryl Churchill, Brian Friel, Martin Amis and Graham Swift, this book remains the best overall survey of English literature available.
 Robert Barnard looks selectively at the most important writers within each period from the time of Chaucer, and focuses on one or two of their works in detail.
 He deals briefly with the earlier periods and more fully with the last two centuries, moving right to the present with a detailed coverage of the post-war novel and theatre.
 In the best sense eclectic, his book draws together history, criticism, established ideas and fresh views.

 A Short History of English Literature

-• Death in a Cold Climate
+• Death of a Mystery Writer

 • 224 Seiten